Course details

 Where will my clinical placement be located?

-The majority of your placement time will be spent within Derby Teaching Hospitals NHS Foundation Trust.
-You will also spend some time in smaller hospitals and caring placements in and around Derbyshire to gain experience of imaging and patient care in smaller, non-acute settings.
+You will be allocated to a placement, with the majority of these being in the East Midlands.
+You will also spend time in smaller hospitals too, to gain experience of imaging and patient care in smaller, non-acute settings.

 What time does placement start and finish?

 During your time on placement, you will work a range of shifts.
-In addition to daytime shifts (typically 8.30am - 5.00pm), you will work evening shifts.
+In addition to daytime shifts, you will work evening shifts.
 This can mean working until midnight in some placement hospitals.
 You will also undertake some night shifts and weekend work during the course in preparation for professional practice.

 Will I get any help towards travel expenses for placement?